Robert Heisner: Martial arts

-Heisner began his martial arts training at the age of 15 in 1961.
-A 1968 newspaper article indicates that Heisner had been training in martial arts for seven years at the time.
+Heisner began his martial arts training around 1961.
 He continued to develop his skills while stationed in Hokkaido, Japan, during his service in the United States Army from 1965 to 1967.
 Heisner remained a lifelong student of martial arts.
-Heisner was a competitive athlete representing Master Park Jong Soo in various tournaments and overseeing his Tae Kwon-Do schools in Western New York.
-In a 1975 issue of Black Belt Magazine, Heisner's students were recognized as tournament champions.
+Heisner represented Park Jong Soo in various tournaments and oversaw his Tae Kwon-Do schools in Western New York.

-Robert Heisner was a pioneer of martial arts in Western New York.
+Heisner taught martial arts in Western New York.
 In 1970, he was teaching Wado Ryu karate under Hironori Otsuka.
 The mayor of Niagara Falls, NY, requested Heisner to present Otsuka with the Keys to the City.
 A few years later, Heisner incorporated and opened Tae Kwon-Do schools in the region.
-He represented Grandmaster Park Jong Soo in the Buffalo and Niagara Falls regions.
-Robert Heisner established Bushido Kai in late 1989, and since then, the system has expanded.
+He represented Park Jong Soo in the Buffalo and Niagara Falls regions.
+Heisner established a style of karate he called Bushido Kai in late 1989.
 This martial arts discipline was developed from various styles in which Heisner trained.